 Separating your pot from the ground is crucial.
 Increased airflow to roots will keep them clear of bacteria and prevent them from rotting.
 While saucers are the best option for sensitive floors, there are alternatives you can use.
 These are some of the options available to you.

 - Pot feet are a nice choice to elevate your plant and allow drainage.
 They are small ceramic pieces that sit below your pot on each side.
 Air is then allowed to flow freely beneath the pot and dry the area beneath the pot.

 - Hanging baskets are an excellent way to increase airflow below the drainage hole.
 However, finding a hanging basket for larger plants can be challenging.
 A macramé plant hanger is a perfect option that fits the aesthetic of any room.

 - Plant caddies are another resource you can use to sit your plant on.
 They allow you to move your plant around easily and add height to your plant.

 - Plant stands are the last possibility.
 They also add a height boost to your plant, but a much larger one.
 Plant stands are probably the most common option for decorative purposes.

 - Wire racks are another way to store your plants while allowing drainage.
 With wire racks, you can water your plants directly.
 Just wipe under the racks after watering if they are inside.

-Plant caddies and stands will catch water, however water droplets can still run off onto your floor.
+Plant caddies and stands will catch water.
+However, water droplets can still run off onto your floor.
 Additionally, water can start to wear away at the plant stand itself.
-Your best bet is providing ceramic plant saucers to your plants.
+Your best bet is to provide ceramic plant saucers to your plants.

 Where to Buy Plant Saucers?